Master Owl Meets Miss Bunny

 This is the first of a series of Master Owl books.
 This book is designed for the under 5's, for parents to read to them.
-I am also writing a book for early readers (5 - 10 year olds) and in time will also write a book for teenagers, will all the wisdom packed in.
+I am also writing a book for young readers (7 - 11 year olds) and in time will also write a book for teenagers, will all the wisdom packed in.

 My vision is that as Master Owl helps all sorts of animals to overcome the big issues in life, children and parents can learn from the stories and wake up.